syncfusion-content/blazor-docs/blazor/circular-gauge/ranges.md

 ## Multiple ranges

-You can add multiple ranges to an axis with the above customization as demonstrated as follows.
+You can add multiple ranges to an axis with the above customization as demonstrated below.

 You can set the range color to ticks and labels of an axis by enabling the [UseRangeColor](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSeries.html#Syncfusion_Blazor_Charts_ChartSeries_Fill) property in [CircularGaugeAxisMajorTicks](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.CircularGauge.CircularGaugeAxisMajorTicks.html), [CircularGaugeAxisMinorTicks](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.CircularGauge.CircularGaugeAxisMinorTicks.html) and [CircularGaugeAxisLabelStyle](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.CircularGauge.CircularGaugeAxisLabelStyle.html) tags.